-The Jewish Law Students Association's (JLSA) goal is to help meet the needs of Jewish students at the University of Pittsburgh School of Law, by providing a community and forum to discuss Jewish social, cultural, legal, and religious topics.
+Jewish Law Students Association (JLSA): JLSA's goal is to help meet the needs of Jewish students at the University of Pittsburgh School of Law, by providing a community and forum to discuss Jewish social, cultural, legal, and religious topics.
 Our organization includes secular as well as observant students, and all of our events are open to the entire law school community.
 Activities include social events, speakers on Jewish and/or legal topics, and events celebrating Jewish holidays.

 Moot Court Board

 OUTlaw: OUTlaw's mission is to create a supportive community within the University of Pittsburgh School of Law and to raise awareness of law-related issues specific to the LGBTQ community.
 In order to achieve that mission, OUTLaw coordinates professional development activities, educational programs, and social events geared towards LGBTQ students and allies at Pitt Law.